Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Near their 65th birthday, most Americans should enroll in Part B.

 At any age, a person can get Part B after 24 months of receiving disability benefits or after diagnosis with specific conditions.

 Some people enroll in Part B automatically, as with Lou Gehrig’s disease (ALS), 24 months of disability, or if receiving 4 months of retirement income benefits when turning 65.

 At any age, those diagnosed with End Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, or Lou Gehrig’s Disease) qualify for Part B.

 Most people have to sign up for Part B themselves, meaning that enrollment timing is crucial.
 Waiting too long can even result in permanent fees added to the Part B premium.

 In other circumstances, people enroll automatically.
 Such is the case after 24 months of disability benefits at any age, or when turning 65 after receiving 4 months of Social Security or Railroad Retirement Board income benefits.

 Enter your zip above to discover Medicare plans and providers in your state!

 The Centers for Medicare and Medicaid handles operations for Parts A and B. When combined with Medicare Part A, it comprises Original Medicare.

-The below-listed items constitute the major categories of Medicare Part B.
+The major categories of Medicare Part B include: